 Student Health Services

 The Florida Polytechnic University Health Clinic, located in the Wellness Center, provides initial diagnosis and treatment of simple injuries and/or illnesses, and appropriate follow-up for many short-term illnesses.
 Our providers are experienced in treating common medical problems seen on college campuses and are advocates of a wellness approach to health care.
-The physical examination form and an immunization record must be completed by a physician prior to registration for all full-time students.
+An immunization record must be completed by a physician prior to registration for all full-time students.
+All students are asked to have access to their medical insurance information, if any, when they visit the Campus Health Clinic.

 Academic Success Center (ASC)

-The Academic Success Center (ASC) provides a variety of services and opportunities that supplement and reinforce what is being presented in the classroom, while also helping to prepare students for the workforce by offering services that assist with career development.
-Through workshops, table talks, and self-enhancement activities, the ASC is a central hub of student success at Florida Polytechnic University.
+The Academic Success Center (ASC) provides a variety of services and opportunities that supplement and reinforce what is being presented in the classroom, while also helping to prepare students to be academically successful in the classroom.
+Through registration advising, academic workshops, tutoring, and special cohort support, the ASC is a central hub of student success at Florida Polytechnic University.
+Currently, located in the IST Building room 1019, the ASC is ready to help students succeed academically and connect them with University resources.

 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, Florida Polytechnic University seeks to provide accommodations for students with disabilities, which enable the student on a basis equal to those without disabilities.